 Moral of the Story

 I faced many challenges back in my early years, starting from school and up to looking for a job.
 There was a point in my life, where I said “life is so unfair” and it made me question why those people who were less fortunate were the ones who had to struggle more.
 As a person who grew up in a less fortunate family, I was required to study and work hard, because I didn’t have a choice.
 Well I do, everyone does, but I prefer not to die less fortunate.
 I have goals and dreams.
 I don’t want my family to live the life that I had experienced -- it’s really tough.
 I never gave up and was able to rise above those hardships in life and now I am able to fulfill my goals.
 I may not fulfill my dreams as an artist, but I became a professional developer and I never regretted it.
 I love what I’m doing and in my career, I have received many awards, within and outside the company for my passion and hard work.
 Hard work comes with good pay and good pay can do many things.
 I was able to buy things that I couldn’t imagine, I would be able to afford.
 I was able to support my family.
-I was able to provide shelter and food for my kids and wife.
 I’ve been to many great places, within and outside my country.
 That’s just some of it.
 Remember, the challenges in this life make us strong and make us a better person.
 You just need to keep working hard and never stop chasing your goals.
 Hence, accept the challenges and appreciate life.
 Time will come and you will get what you deserve.

 To the students, remember that it’s not important where you graduated, be it in a university or an institute does not matter.
 What matters is you believe in yourself and no dream is too big if you have the determination to succeed.
 Trust me, been there. :)